UnityRPG/4-Finished-Demo/README.md

 ### 47 More Death Bugs
 1. Identify problem - death audio not triggering.
 2. Change order of audio triggering for death of characters.

+### 48 Music And Ambience
+1. Let's add some music to our game.
+2. Playing with volume and pitch of audio track.
+3. Placing ambient triggered effects.